Find Trade Colleges

 45% Freshmen Loans

 Approximately 45% of the students who attend this school take out loans.
-The typical student loan amount is $4,914 a year.
-Montana State University - Northern has a 1.8% student default rate.
-This is excellent when you compare it to the national rate of 10.8%.
+The average amount of student loans is $4,914 a year.
+The school reports a student loan default rate of 1.8% which is much lower than the average rate of 10.8%!

 The early-career average earnings of bachelor’s-degree holders from Montana State University - Northern is $40,756.